TeamEXR/shutan-dev-wiki/Chapter 1.md

 - Other hardware is designed to process these numbers, generate them from external inputs or transform them into outputs: for example, keyboards turn keypresses into numbers, and screens turn numbers into visible light (which renders images, text, etc.).

 Nowadays most computers are designed to work with binary numbers (0s and 1s) because they're the easiest to detect inside CPUs and other hardware.
 0 = no electric signal, 1 = electric signal.
 (While we could make computers that work with decimal numbers[1], due to electrical engineering reasons making them work with 0s and 1s is easier).
-These binary numbers are called Machine Code.
+These binary numbers are called **Machine Code**.

 Modern computers work with multiple units of information: a Bit (single binary digit), a Byte (8 binary digits or 2 hex digits), or a Word (a multiple of Bytes, varies from CPU arch to arch).